tasmota/docs/Commands.md

 E.g. in case of command _`Backlog Power1 OFF; Delay 600; Power1 ON`_ the usage of an additional `Backlog` command without any argument within the delay time of 1 minute will delete the whole queue _`Power1 OFF; Delay 600; Power1 ON`_.
 Therefore `Power1 ON` command will not be executed and the relay would remain off.

-> [!INFO]
+## Command List
->Unless noted otherwise, commands that do not indicate an introduction version are available since 5.10.
-If you're using an older version some of the commands might not work.
+> [!WARNING] If you're using Tasmota versions earlier than v7.1 some of the commands might not work.
 Note that availability of some features and their associated commands is dependent on the options selected during the firmware compilation.
-Please consult the [builds](Builds) table for a reference of which features are available for each pre-compiled firmware binary variant.
+Please consult the [builds](Builds) table for a reference of which features are available for each firmware variant.

-## Command List

 ### Control